UPDATED October 2023

 People are skeptical when VPNs don’t share necessary information about their operations and expect the worse.
 Many VPNs have been known to sell user data to third parties and have commissions in the sale from advertisements.
 However, KeepSolid insists that it does not earn money from any other source except subscriptions.
 So, that’s alright.

-regarding its no-logs policy.
 However, KeepSolid holds a different view of this issue.
 The VPN service believes that customer feedback is the only independent audit they need.
 Furthermore, they stated that they trust customer feedback more than third-party audits.
-The company even withheld participation in the Center for Democracy and Technology’s VPN Questionnaire
+The company even withheld participation in the Center for Democracy and Technology’s VPN Questionnaire.

 If the VPN’s performance wasn’t poor enough in Europe, its speed stooped to a much lower level in the US.
 A server in the US gave dismal speeds of 9 Mbps on the connection.